artsy/Swift-at-Artsy/Beginners/Lesson Four/README.md

 #### Partnerships

 Let's look at the partner relationship.
 A Partner in Artsy could be a gallery, museum, auction, fair or more.
-We don't need to care too much about the [specifics](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it), so lets just make a generic `Parter` `struct` that has a name.
+We don't need to care too much about the [specifics](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it), so lets just make a generic `Partner` `struct` that has a name.
 Note: this needs to go above the `Show` blueprint.

 ``` swift
 struct Partner {